9aia/thal/pm/BACKLOG.md

 ### Medium priority

 - Create a dynamic pricing page that fetches the subscription plans from the API?
-- Refactor translate endpoint into `/api/message/translate` with `messageId` param
+- Refactor translate endpoint into `/api/message/translate` with `messageId` param?
-- Refactor synthesizeSpeech endpoint into `/api/message/synthesize-speech` with `messageId` param
+- Refactor synthesizeSpeech endpoint into `/api/message/synthesize-speech` with `messageId` param?
 - Refactor right sidebar into its own sidebar like the left sidebar
 - Improve logging
 - Add auto-migration for the database on deploy